 Over the years, the supplement industry has found ways to regulate itself.
 This has been through various regulatory agencies and practices that have often been borrowed by the pharmaceutical industry.

-One of the most important sets of regulations for consumables is the (G)ood (M)anufacturing (P)ractice set of regulations.
-These regulations ensure that the companies that produce products such as food, cosmetics, pharmaceuticals, supplements, etc. produce products at a consistently high quality from batch to batch.
+One of the most important sets of regulations for consumables is Good Manufacturing Practice (GMP).
+These regulations ensure that the companies that produce products such as food, cosmetics, pharmaceuticals, supplements, and more do so at a consistently high quality from batch to batch.

-In 1937, a tragedy occured when the S.E.
-Massengill Company used diethylene glycol, a.k.a.
-Antifreeze, in a drug mixture to treat streptococcal infections.
+In 1937, a tragedy occurred when the S.E.
+Massengill Company used diethylene glycol, also known as Antifreeze, in a drug mixture to treat streptococcal infections.
 This resulted in many deaths from kidney failure.
 In response, the government passed the Federal Food, Drug, and Cosmetic Act in 1938.
 This allowed the government to inspect drugs and working conditions before marketing.

 In 1962, the Drug Amendments were passed.
-These amendments further tightened control and regulation of prescription drugs, new drugs and investigational drugs.
-These amendments formalized Good Manufacturing Practices.
-Since 1962 many more sets of laws and regulations have been passed to protect consumers from bad manufacturing practices.
+These amendments further tightened control and regulation of prescription drugs, new drugs, and investigational drugs.
+These amendments formalized GMPs.
+Since 1962, many more sets of laws and regulations have been passed to protect consumers from bad manufacturing practices.

 What are the (G)ood (M)anufacturing (P)ractices?

 GMP has been adopted by many countries around the world.
 They are each regulated by their respective regulatory agency.
 However, guidelines usually follows these basic principles: